SaphireFalcon/real_career/README.md

 ## Playing Real Carreer

-This is a mod that replaces the stock contracts.
+This is a mod that replaces the stock contracts with the goal to offer a more real career-like experience.
-The goal is to create contract packs that offer a more real career like experience.
-The pack combined provide a campaign like experience.
+These contracts provide a campaign like experience.
 However, at the same time allowing for creative freedom in how to play each contract, and launching other rockets that are not part of the contract packs.
-Though, keep in mind that one needs money, science and reputation to progress in the contract packs.
-Some contracts give you money, some give you science.
+Though, keep in mind that one needs money, science and reputation to build rockets, research new technologies and parts.
+Therefore, some contracts give you money, some give you science and most give you some reputation.

 ### Looking for contracts

 In general always look if there is a contract available.
-If not, check the left tab () to see what contracts are not yet offered and what requirements are not met.
+If not, check the left tab to see what contracts are not yet offered and what requirements are not met.
 Often this is unlocking a tech, finishing another contract etc.

 ### Tips

+* Read each contract carefully:
+  * The description section generatlly provides the backstory.
+  * The notes section describes what you have to do, and often explains certain concepts of the game.
+  * Don't forget to read the message after completion!
 * Create saves after / before each contract
 * Use Quick safes when making complex maneuvres
 * Create saves of your ships (e.g. name them after the contract)